frostyfeet909/Twitch-Drops/README.md

    ```

 3. Install the latest stable version of the selenium [chrome webdriver](https://chromedriver.chromium.org/downloads) and place it in `Abuse\resources\webdrivers`.
-4. (Optional) If you have notifcations set on then on first run you will be prompted for your twilio information which can be set up at https://www.twilio.com/try-twilio.
+4. (Optional) If you have notifications set on then on first run you will be prompted for your twilio information which can be set up at https://www.twilio.com/try-twilio.

 ## Usage